🧬

 Common inquiries about the breed

-They require daily brushing to prevent matting and regular professional grooming sessions.
+They require daily brushing to prevent matting and regular professional grooming to maintain their signature fluffy appearance.

 View Official FCI Standard